dustinmcbride/tuya-mock/README.md

 ## Running

-There are three ways to start tuya-mock
+There are three ways to start TuyaMock

-Supply tuya-mock directly with the required API key
+Supply TuyaMock directly with the required API key

 ```
 $ tuya-mock -k [your-api-key]
 ```

-Provide tuya-mock with the name of an environment variable where your api key is stored
+Provide `tuya-mock` with the name of an environment variable where your api key is stored
 ```
 $ tuya-mock -e [YOUR_ENV_VAR_NAME]
 ```